 “So let me get this straight—” Charlotte sighed.
 “You have an Ability for temporarily taking someone’s hearing capabilities and adding them to your own?
-Alright, that’s fine.
+All right, that’s fine.
 But what I don’t get is how you took no precautions for someone actually seeing you?”

 “I sure did!”
 Muraco yelled.
 “I kept my hearing in focus!
 If someone were to approach, I would have sensed it!”

 “So, why did you allow that couple to almost see us?
 Surely you should have heard them long before they got that close?”

 “I-I was distracted!
 I wasn’t expecting… yourself to have had a bad past as well…”

 Charlotte had used her powers to get Adam and Muraco out of the hotel.
 They were now sitting on the floor of the forest north of Minuet.